barrie-cork/thesis-swarm/project_docs/architecture/wasp_approach.md

 - JWT token management
 - User registration and login flows
 - Session handling
-- Protected routes with the `authRequired: true` property
+- Protected routes with the `authRequired: true` property. **This core authentication is the foundation upon which Thesis Grey's Phase 2 Role-Based Access Control (RBAC) is built.
+While Wasp handles the basic authentication, application-level logic within operations and components uses the authenticated user's context to determine their role within a specific review session, thereby controlling access to features and data on pages like the `Session Hub Page` or administrative interfaces like the `Deduplication Overview` in the Results Manager.**

 ### 3. Operation System (Queries & Actions)